zapta/greenpak_oled/README.md

 Q: Why GreenPAK?

-A: They are inexpensive, stand alone, flexible, have a small footprint, not requing supporting functionality.
+A: They are inexpensive, stand alone, flexible, have a small footprint, not requiring glue components.

 ---